Women are twice as likely to have an anxiety disorder as men. Find out why and get more facts.

 - Learn about medication use during pregnancy.

 Unique to women is postpartum depression, or PPD, which is depression associated with pregnancy.
-About 13 percent of women experience; 30 to 70 percent experience symptoms for one year or longer.
+About 13 percent of women may experience the condition between a week and a month after delivery; 30 to 70 percent experience symptoms for one year or longer.

 It is estimated that as many as 3 to 5 percent of new mothers will experience symptoms of postpartum OCD.